GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (300).md

 A critical success with the spellcheck will disallow a creature from being able to use its reaction to perform the [Will] check when the area is created.

-A creature being wounded by an attack (or suffering the critical hit wffect of an attack) could cause the spell to end if the attack total is greater the the spellcheck result + spell tier + [Magic] bonus.
+A creature being wounded by an attack (or suffering the critical hit effect of an attack) could cause the spell to end if the attack total is greater the the spellcheck result + spell tier + [Magic] bonus.

-This spell can also be dismissed 8f the caster is the subject of an equal or greater tier Quell spell or becomes subject to a fear effect.
+This spell can also be dismissed if the caster is the subject of an equal or greater tier Quell spell or becomes subject to a fear effect.

 **At Higher Tiers**: When cast at 3rd tier or greater, for each tier beyond 2nd, you may increase the sphere by 5 yards.

 **Critical Failure**: You instead suffer a fit of madness as you find everything either intensely hilarious or very groovy.
-You are dazed for a number of minutes equal to the spell's tier and cannot influct wounds from attacks during this time.
+You are dazed for a number of minutes equal to the spell's tier and cannot inflict wounds from attacks during this time.

 #### Jolting Grasp